oneapi-src/oneTBB/CONTRIBUTING.md

 You can find all [open oneTBB pull requests](https://github.com/oneapi-src/oneTBB/pulls) on GitHub.

 No anonymous contributions are accepted.
-The name in the commit message Signed-of-by line and your email must match the change authorship information.
+The name in the commit message Signed-off-by line and your email must match the change authorship information.
 Make sure your .gitconfig is set up correctly so you can use `git commit -s` for signing your patches:

 `git config --global user.name "Taylor Developer"`